 This resolution declares the Legislature's support for the expansion of sensory-friendly movie screenings and similar programs for persons with autism and encourages families to attend a sensory-friendly movie screening during National Autism Awareness Month (April 2019).
-Status: Chapter 88, Statutes of 2019

 AJR-14 (Lackey) - Special Olympics.